What will it Cost?

 - Participation in the festival, entry into False Bay Yacht Club and use of the facilities such as showers and kit washing/drying areas on both days.

 - A unique Event Participant Tag.
-(We do not provide goodie bags)
+(We do not provide goodie bags in an effort to reduce litter and avoid single use plastics)

-- Entry into any of the event competitions you may want to participate in.
+- Free entry into any of the event competitions you may want to participate in.

 - Free participation in shore dives and check out dives.